gridai/grid-docs/docs/features/datastores/creating-datastores.md

 grid login
 ```

-Next, use the datastores command to upload any folder:
+Next, use the Datastores command to upload any folder:

 ```bash
 grid datastore create imagenet_folder --name imagenet